APyFloatArray

 Examples

-- prod(self, axis: tuple | int | None = None) APyFloatArray | APyFloat ¶
+- prod(self, axis: int | tuple[int, ...] | None = None) APyFloatArray | APyFloat ¶

-Return the product of the elements along specified axis/axes.
+Return product of elements along specified axis/axes.

 - Parameters: